-Golden Rule Rights Respecting School Responsibility We are: We have the right to: and the responsibility to: We are gentle, kind We have the right to be and the responsibility to and helpful - respected respect everyone.
+Golden Rule Golden Rule Rights Respecting School We are: We have the right to: and the responsibility to: We are gentle, kind and helpful - We have the right to be respected and the responsibility to respect everyone.
 We listen - We have the right to be heard and the responsibility to listen to others.
-We are honest and We have the right to share our and the responsibility to tell responsible - views the truth.
-We learn and let We have the right to be and the responsibility to le others learn - educated as much as we can.
-We care and look after We have the right to a clean, and the responsibility to look our environment - safe school after our resources.
-We keep ourselves We have the right to be and the responsibility to be and others safe - protected kind to everyone.
+We are honest and responsible - We have the right to share our views and the responsibility to tell the truth.
+We learn and let others learn - We have the right to be educated and the responsibility to learn as much as we can.
+We care and look after our environment - We have the right to a clear safe school and the responsibility to look after our resources.
+We keep ourselves and others safe - We have the right to be protected and the responsibility to be kind to everyone.